jimbarcos/Ant_Colony_Optimization-TSP/README.md

-# Ant Colony Optimization for Traveling Salesperson Problem
+# Ant Colony Optimization for Traveling Salesman Problem

 ## Overview
-This application visualizes the Ant Colony Optimization (ACO) algorithm applied to the Traveling Salesperson Problem (TSP).
+This application visualizes the Ant Colony Optimization (ACO) algorithm applied to the Traveling Salesman Problem (TSP).
 It demonstrates how a population of agents (ants) can intelligently find optimal or near-optimal paths through a set of cities by communicating via simulated pheromone trails.

 ## Ant Colony Optimization (ACO)